Swing Trading Strategies That Deliver Results

 So how do you increase your probability of success?

-There are many things you can do including increasing your knowledge, setting money management rules to manage your risk, working on your trading psychology, using a trading plan and the list goes on.
-While these areas may seem like common sense, I must admit that I have met literally hundreds of people who tell me they are traders but have little or no concept of these areas, particularly when it comes to a written trading plan.
-Yet I cannot fathom how anyone could think they would be a successful trader without a written trading plan although it does explain why most traders fail when it comes to trading the stock market.
+You can do many things, including increasing your knowledge, setting money management rules to manage your risk, working on your trading psychology, using a trading plan, and so on.
+While these areas may seem like common sense, I must admit that I have met hundreds of people who tell me they are traders but have little or no concept of these areas, particularly when it comes to a written trading plan.
+Yet I cannot fathom how anyone could be a successful trader without a written trading plan, although it explains why most traders fail when trading the stock market.

-For those of you who are not familiar with Gann swing charts, they are a price based chart constructed from the price relationship between the bars on a bar chart.
+For those of you who are not familiar with Gann swing charts, they are price-based charts constructed from the price relationship between the bars on a bar chart.
 The basic theory is that the swing chart swings up in price if the current bar has a higher high than the previous bar or swings down in price if the current bar has a lower low than the previous bar.

 An important point to note is that, in general, swing charts have no relevance to time.
-Instead they provide a very visual representation of the direction and strength of the market in regards to price.
+Instead, they provide a very visual representation of the direction and strength of the market in regard to price.
 At any one point in time, depending on what the price of a stock is doing, the swing chart will either be pointing up or down.

-When trading for profit, it is important for a trader to know the direction of a stock over the short, medium and long term.
-Although depending on the timeframe you are trading, this will determine how you view a swing chart and how you apply your swing trading strategies.
+When trading for profit, a trader needs to know the direction of a stock over the short, medium, and long term.
+Depending on the timeframe you are trading will determine how you view a swing chart and how you apply your swing trading strategies.

 How to apply swing trading strategies

 Let’s say you want to trade over the medium term.
-As you can see below, I have included a weekly bar chart together with a weekly and monthly swing chart.
-Notice on the bar chart, the stock has two bars clearly trading above a downtrend line, which would normally signal an opportunity to buy.
+As you can see below, I have included a weekly bar chart and a weekly and monthly swing chart.
+Notice on the bar chart that the stock has two bars clearly trading above a downtrend line, which would normally signal an opportunity to buy.

 If you look at the weekly swing chart on the very right of the image, you will notice that it is pointing up, which is also consistent with a good buying opportunity.
 But if you look at the monthly swing chart in the middle, you will see that it is pointing down, which indicates that the larger price movement is down.